 Bleeding heavily and do not stop after five to 10 minutes of direct pressure

 Caused by a puncture wound or dirty or rusty object

 Embedded with debris such as dirt, stones, or gravel

 Ragged or have separated edges

 Caused by an animal or human bite

-Showing signs of infection such as increased warmth, redness, swelling, or drainage
+Showing signs of infection.
+These include increased warmth, redness, swelling, or drainage

 You are concerned about the wound or have any questions.